YouTube to pay $170M fine after violating kids’ privacy law

 The company agreed to work with video creators to label material aimed at kids and said it will limit data collection when users view such videos, regardless of their age.

 Google will pay $136 million to the Federal Trade Commission and $34 million to New York state, which had a similar investigation.
-The fine is the largest the FTC has leveled against Google, although it is tiny compared with the $5 billion fine imposed against Facebook this year for privacy violations.
+The fine is the largest the FTC has levied against Google, but it’s tiny compared with the $5 billion fine against Facebook this year for privacy violations.

 The federal government has increased scrutiny of big tech companies in the past two years — especially questioning how the tech giants collect and use personal information from their billions of customers.
 Many of the huge Silicon Valley companies are also under antitrust investigations aimed at determining whether the companies have unlawfully stifled competition.